 Since they mold to your feet, they provide a custom fit each and every time you put them on.

-As an added bonus, there’s moisture-wicking textile linings so feet stay cool and dry with each step.
+As an added bonus, there are moisture-wicking textile linings, so your feet stay cool and dry with each step.

 - Stretchy nylon material molds to the foot